Debunking The ‘Protein Builds Muscles’ Myth, And What You Should Eat Instead

-When you eat a pH-balanced diet rich in fruits in vegetables with smaller amounts of animal protein (as described in the Save Our Bones Program), your body gets plenty of muscle-building protein from the amino acids present in the plants.
+When you eat a pH-balanced diet rich in fruits in vegetables with smaller amounts of animal protein (as described in the Osteoporosis Reversal Program), your body gets plenty of muscle-building protein from the amino acids present in the plants.
 There are other reasons why a pH-balanced diet is a better way to build bones and muscle – let’s take a look at some of them.

 1. The Power Of Alkalizing Plant Protein

-While the Save Our Bones Program is not strictly vegetarian, it recognizes that animal-based protein is acidifying.
+While the Osteoporosis Reversal Program is not strictly vegetarian, it recognizes that animal-based protein is acidifying.
 Therefore, it’s not the best source for the bulk of your protein intake.